 That is the principle of compression.
-It is an automated volume control that will reduce the amplitude of your signal if it goes too high, and lets it play unhindered when it isn’t above a certain level.
+It is an automated volume control that will reduce the amplitude of your signal if it goes too high and lets it play unhindered when it isn’t above a certain level.
 You set a level (threshold), and as the signal passes the threshold, the compressor will act on anything above it.
-You can also vary the way in which the compressor reduces the level, firstly by adjusting the ratio, which determines how much signal is reduced.
+You can also vary how the compressor reduces the level, firstly by adjusting the ratio, which determines how much signal is reduced.
 For example, if the audio signal measures 6db over the threshold and your ratio is set to 3:1, then only 2db of the signal will be allowed over the threshold level.
-You can also adjust how soon the compression kicks in, how smoothly it will act on the signal, and various other settings.
+You can also adjust how soon the compression kicks in, how smoothly it will act on the signal and various other settings.

 The result is audio that will sit better in your mix, as it isn’t fluctuating from low to high and back again.
-It also changes the texture of the audio signal, often giving it more impact in relation to the set level, with an extreme example of this being DJ’s voices on mainstream commercial radio stations.
+It also changes the texture of the audio signal, often giving it more impact on the set level, with an extreme example of this being DJ’s voices on mainstream commercial radio stations.
 The non-technical term often used is “in-your-face”.

 Limiters are also playing a greater part in modern music production as they become more and more sophisticated.
-A limiter is like a compressor that acts much harsher and quicker, and are used to boost the perceived signal level without it crossing over the dreaded 0db maximum, or to control a highly fluctuating sound source.
+A limiter is like a compressor that acts much harsher and quicker and is used to boost the perceived signal level without it crossing over the dreaded 0db maximum or controlling a highly fluctuating sound source.

-EQ, or Equalisation, is another well used digital signal processor.
+EQ, or Equalization, is another well-used digital signal processor.
 It started life as a filter that would reduce (attenuate) certain frequencies.
 These days, they can attenuate and boost and can be set to cover a very wide or very narrow band of frequencies.
 The most used feature is probably the High Pass Filter or HPF.
 It gradually reduces lower frequencies starting from around 75hz down to 0, allowing higher frequencies to pass.